Special edition: Music

 In terms of musical albums, the term "deluxe edition" refers to a re-release of an album, generally a sufficient period after the initial release, featuring extra content related to the album.
 From the 2000s it has become commonplace for a deluxe edition to be released at the same time as the standard edition.
 The deluxe edition often includes some or all of the following: extra tracks; demo recordings of album tracks; live recordings of album tracks; alternate takes, mixes, or edits of album tracks; B-sides from album singles that did not appear on the album; DVD content, including music videos.
 These editions are commonly repackaged, with the new content on a second disc and many feature additional liner notes.

 Also, some albums are initially released in two editions, a regular retail version and a "special" or "limited" version in distinctive packaging and often including extras such as a second disc, a video DVD, or liner notes expanded into a hardback book.
 Generally, the special package is only produced for the first pressing or a set number of copies - some are limited to only being sold at one chain of retailers.
 It is important to distinguish this from an expanded re-release, since those are generally available widely and for a long period of time.

-Milking
+Double-dipping

-Milking, or double-dipping, refers to the practice of releasing multiple editions of the same product (usually a CD, DVD, or Blu-ray), simultaneously or at different times, with the purpose of enticing consumers to buy more than one edition.
+Double-dipping refers to the practice of releasing multiple editions of the same product (usually a CD, DVD, or Blu-ray), simultaneously or at different times, with the purpose of enticing consumers to buy more than one edition.
 This can be done with, for example, a special edition, a director's cut, an ultimate edition, and a collector's edition, sometimes with different features or supplementary material.
 The consumer may be persuaded to purchase multiple editions, with the belief that the additional features or content will be worth paying for a product that is largely equivalent to one already owned.